No results found

 $$3\frac{3}{5}\ or \ 6\frac{17}{31}$$

-Any decimal number x can be represented as a fraction with 1 as the denominator \$\frac{x}{1}\$.
-As the first step, re-write the given number as a fraction, with the number itself as the numerator, and 1 as the denominator.
+Every decimal number x can be mathematically written as a fraction with 1 as the denominator: $\frac{x}{1}$.
+First, rewrite your given number as a fraction, setting the decimal as the numerator and 1 as the denominator.

-Find the numerator's greatest common factor (GCF) and the denominator of the resulting fraction.
-Reduce the fraction by dividing the numerator and the denominator by the GCF.
+Find the greatest common factor (GCF) of the resulting fraction's numerator and denominator.
+Simplify the fraction by dividing both parts by this GCF.

 Represent the number as a fraction with 1 in the denominator: